rrvt/ExpTest/README.md

 effect of the test may be observed.
 The only time the display is cleared is before the load so that one can compare the initial load with the effect of the tests.

+Note:  This is probably the version of Expandable and ExpandbleP that should have accompanied the CodeProject article.

 ## Getting Started

 This version was created with Visual Studion 2017.
 It was compiled with the following properties: